HomeLatest NewsBFSIIndustry upbeat about infra spending and technology push in Budget 2021

 Sarbendra Sarkar, Founder & MD, Cygnett Hotels and Resorts

-While there is nothing specific on the tourism and hospitality sector in the budget, I feel broader focus on the budget on increasing consumption and infrastructure spending by the government will have a positive impact on the hospitality sector.
+While there is nothing specific on the and hospitality sector in the budget, I feel broader focus on the budget on increasing consumption and infrastructure spending by the government will have a positive impact on the hospitality sector.
 The government has done the right thing by not introducing any new tax or COVID cess as some had anticipated.
 We also believe that the amount allocated for COVID vaccination is positive for our sector as more people get vaccinated it will encourage people to travel.

 Gaurav Mehta, Founder & CEO, Jaipur Watch Company

 I think the budget is positive in the sense that it will drive consumption and encourage consumers to spend like they were doing the pre-COVID times.
-The announcement on rationalization of custom duty on , silver and other precious metals is a huge positive for in the bespoke watch industry.
+The announcement on rationalization of custom duty on , silver and other precious metals is a huge positive for us in the bespoke watch industry.
 The demand for bespoke gold watches is at an all-time low, a lower customs duty will help us in reducing our input costs which we can pass on to consumers.
 Await to hear details on custom duty for imported watches.

 Get the day's headlines from Tech Observer straight in your inbox